-If you are struggling to access an NHS dentist in Bolton, our advice would be to ring practices near you and to ask if you can register or join a waiting list.
-You can find information about local dentists here.
+If you are struggling to access an NHS dentist in Bolton, our advice would be to ring practices near you and ask them if they are accepting new NHS patients or if they have a waiting list you can join.
+You can find local dental practice's contact information here.

 Getting urgent dental care

-If you are not registered with a dentist and need urgent care you can:
+If you do not have a regular dentist and need urgent care you should:

-Call the Urgent Dental Care Service on 0333 332 3800, available from 8am to 10pm every day, including weekends and bank holidays
+Call the Greater Manchester Dental Helpline on 0333 332 3800, available from 8am to 10pm every day, including weekends and bank holidays

 More information about urgent dental care

 - The above number should NOT be used by patients who have a regular dentist during normal surgery hours.